n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 - Author Nigel Wardle.
 Node4

-1. Confirm your AZ CLI working directory is set to helm-training
+1. Confirm your AZ CLI current working directory is set to 'helm-training'
 ```
 pwd
 ```

-2. From the AZ CLI clone the helm training repository into your AZ CLI
+2. From the AZ CLI, from GitHub, clone the Helm training repository into your AZ CLI

 ```
 git clone https://github.com/n4demo/learn-helm-to-deploy-to-AKS
 ```

-3. You should see this:
+3. You should see something like this:

 ```
 nigel@Azure:~/helm-training$ git clone https://github.com/n4demo/learn-helm-to-deploy-to-AKS